Deelacole2/Final_Project/README.md

 * We sought to establish whether or not being a medical desert affects the average number of physically unhealthy days in a County.
 Did was done by making a box plot and a violin plot with the working dataset.
 Based on the plot, it was found that average number of physically unhealthy days did not differ significantly between medical desert Counties and non-mediacal-desert Counties.
 ![Box-Plot_for_Physically_Unhealthy_Days](Resources/box_plot_for_unhealthy_days.PNG)
 ![Violin-Plot_for_Physically_Unhealthy_Days](Resources/violin_plot_for_unhealthy_days.PNG)

+* The use of folium maps was discontinued in favor of Tableau Public for the Dashboard.